Cake Batter Frosting

 If adding sprinkles or food coloring, add to the frosting and mix for another 15-30 seconds.

-- Make sure your butter is at room temperature or slightly cooler.
-The perfect temperature is if you press your finger on it, it will do a slight indent.
+- Make sure your butter is at room temperature.
+The perfect temperature is if you press your finger on it, it will indent easily.
+You don't want the butter melted or greasy, but have very soft butter will allow the powdered sugar and cake mix to easily mix.

 - If your powdered sugar is old and lumpy, sift it before adding it to the butter to ensure you have smooth and lump free frosting.